Entropy (information theory): Relationship to thermodynamic entropy

 where ρ is the density matrix of the quantum mechanical system and Tr is the trace.

 At an everyday practical level, the links between information entropy and thermodynamic entropy are not evident.
 Physicists and chemists are apt to be more interested in changes in entropy as a system spontaneously evolves away from its initial conditions, in accordance with the second law of thermodynamics, rather than an unchanging probability distribution.
 As the minuteness of the Boltzmann constant k_{B} indicates, the changes in S / k_{B} for even tiny amounts of substances in chemical and physical processes represent amounts of entropy that are extremely large compared to anything in data compression or signal processing.
 In classical thermodynamics, entropy is defined in terms of macroscopic measurements and makes no reference to any probability distribution, which is central to the definition of information entropy.

-The connection between thermodynamics and what is now known as information theory was first made by Ludwig Boltzmann and expressed by his famous equation:
+The connection between thermodynamics and what is now known as information theory was first made by Boltzmann and expressed by his equation:

 where $S$ is the thermodynamic entropy of a particular macrostate (defined by thermodynamic parameters such as temperature, volume, energy, etc.), W is the number of microstates (various combinations of particles in various energy states) that can yield the given macrostate, and k_{B} is the Boltzmann constant.
 It is assumed that each microstate is equally likely, so that the probability of a given microstate is p_{i} = 1/W. When these probabilities are substituted into the above expression for the Gibbs entropy (or equivalently k_{B} times the Shannon entropy), Boltzmann's equation results.
 In information theoretic terms, the information entropy of a system is the amount of "missing" information needed to determine a microstate, given the macrostate.